 Creamy Chicken Casserole | Weight Watchers

-- 4 large skinless chicken breasts chopped into strips
+- 4 skinless chicken breasts chopped into strips

 - 2 tbsp flour